ECONOMICS AND BUSINESS (EBGN)

 EBGN320.
 ECONOMICS AND TECHNOLOGY.
 3.0 Semester Hrs.

-(II) The theoretical, empirical and policy aspects of the economics of technology and technological change.
+The theoretical, empirical and policy aspects of the economics of technology and technological change.
 Topics include the economics of research and development, inventions and patenting, the Internet, e-commerce, and incentives for efficient implementation of technology.
+3 hours lecture; 3 semester hours.
 Prerequisite: EBGN201.
-3 hours lecture; 3 semester hours.

 EBGN321.
 ENGINEERING ECONOMICS.
 3.0 Semester Hrs.